frncscp/aruzi/README.md

 - Add git and docker to your NixOS config
 - Clone this repo wherever you like
 - Add `source path/to/aruzi/core/bash` to your .bashrc file
-- Create your core.env file based on the example provided
+- Create your .env file based on the example provided
 - Run this command `aruzi` like if it were docker compose (aruzi up, aruzi down, etc), assuming the repo was cloned at $HOME